-STUDENT CHECK-IN AND CHECK OUT PROCEDURES FOR AIS
+STUDENT CHECK-IN AND CHECK OUT PROCEDURES FOR AMS

-Any student checking in after 7:40 a.m. must have a parent/guardian notify the school in person or by phone as to the reason for the tardy unless he/she has an excuse from a doctor's office or hospital.
+Any student checking in after 8:00 a.m. should have a parent/guardian notify the school in person or by phone as to the reason for the tardy unless he/she presents an excuse at the time of check-in.

-Three parent notes, per nine weeks, will be allowed for check-ins/check outs (Parent notes for check ins/check outs are not counted against parent notes for absences).
-After three (3) unexcused check-ins, every two check-ins will result in 1 day of After School Detention, per 9 weeks.
+Three parent notes, per nine weeks, will be allowed for check-ins/check outs.
+(Parent notes for check ins/check outs are not counted against parent notes for absences.)